Average Settlement Offers During Mediation – Best Tips for 2023

 The other truths to consider are:

-Even in mediations that happen late in discovery, both sides will be unaware of the underlying interests that will affect the way that each side offers and approaches the settlement.
-Keeping this in mind will help a party understand and react appropriately when there is a surprising offer.
+Even in mediations that happen late in discovery, both sides will be unaware of the underlying interests affecting their approaches to and offers to the settlement.
+This will help a party understand and react appropriately when a surprising offer is made.

-Because the parties are wanting to avoid paying more or losing out on money and because of the interests at play as discussed in the first point, the first offer is going to be very low if it comes from the defendant, or very high if it comes from the plaintiff.
-Parties will often offer very conservatively to show the other side that they are not willing to give too much too quickly.
+Because the parties want to avoid paying more or losing money and because of the interests at play, as discussed in the first point, the first offer will be very low if it comes from the defendant or very high if it comes from the plaintiff.
+Parties often offer very conservative ways to show the other side that they are unwilling to give too much too quickly.

 The plaintiffs will likely leave with less than they wanted, and the defendants will likely pay more than they wanted to pay.
-This is because the parties will start far apart and make their way toward each other as the day moves on.
+This is because the parties will start far apart and move toward each other as the day progresses.

 At the beginning of the day, the parties will be less likely to move quickly toward each other because they want to remain strong; however, as the day moves on, the parties will start to see where a settlement is headed and will either begin to move toward a final settlement or decide that they are not going to be agreeable.